1979 Mississauga train derailment: Train and cargo

 Canadian Pacific Railway train 54 started its run in Windsor, Ontario.
 90 minutes after departing, it arrived in Chatham, Ontario, where additional cars were attached; these were from a train that arrived from Sarnia.
-The train departed from Chatham at 6pm and travelled to London, Ontario, where the crew changed before continuing its journey each towards Toronto.
+The train departed from Chatham at 6pm and travelled to London, Ontario, where the crew changed before continuing its journey east towards Toronto.

 The 106 cars contained a mixed cargo.
 Eleven cars were filled with propane, which is explosive when exposed to heat.
 Four cars were filled with caustic soda; it can ignite combustible materials when exposed to water and destroy human tissue upon contact.
 Three cars contained styrene, a flammable liquid, which produces hallucinogenic effects when there are high concentrations of it in the air, and another three cars contained toluene, which is explosive when exposed to air and causes death when inhaled in high quantities.
 One car in the wreckage contained chlorine, which causes heart failure when humans are exposed to it in large amounts.

 Causes, derailment and initial explosion

 The thirty-third car of the train, carrying toluene, used a journal bearing on its wheels; this configuration caused heat to develop by the friction between the moving axle and the car above.
-To prevent overheating, oil was used as lubrication; when lubrication is improperly applied, the journey box overheats, resulting in a hot box.
-Residents observing the train reported seeing smoke and sparks in the middle section of the train, while residents in Mississauga reported that the train was on fire.
+To prevent overheating, oil was used as lubrication; when lubrication is improperly applied, the journal box overheats, resulting in a hot box.
+Residents observing the train outside of Mississauga reported seeing smoke and sparks in the middle section of the train, while residents in Mississauga reported that the train was on fire.

 After the train passed the Burnhamthorpe Road crossing, the thirty-third car lost one of its axles, and the wheels crashed through a fence and into a residential backyard.
 The train continued until it reached the Mavis Road crossing three minutes later at 11:53pm, where the undercarriage left the track.
 Twenty-three cars followed the derailed car and crashed into each other.
 The impact caused some propane cars to be set on fire.
 Tankers containing styrene and toluene were punctured and spilled their contents onto the track beds.
 Various flammable liquids were ignited within a minute of the crash, causing one tank car to explode.
 A yellowish-orange fire rose 1500 m into the air, and could be seen 100 km away.